Get involved at your local area committee

-Groups of local residents or voluntary groups can apply to the council's area committees for funding for projects, activities or services.
+Local residents and voluntary groups can apply to their area committee for funding for projects, activities or services.

-The activities funded should be for the benefit of people living in that area or neighbourhood, especially those people whose opportunities are restricted by disability, low income or discrimination.
+Activities should benefit local people, especially those whose opportunities are restricted by disability, low income or discrimination.

-Councillors decide on grant applications at two (out of the four) meetings a year which take place in May/June and October/November.
-Applications that are not received in time to take to these committee meetings will be considered for any funding that remains available.
+Councillors decide on grant applications at the meetings in May or June and October or November.
+Applications that are received too late to take to committee meetings will be considered for any remaining funding.

 Environmental Improvement Programme

-The Environmental Improvement Programme funds and delivers schemes in the public realm that makes a lasting and noticeable improvement to the streets and neighbourhoods in your local area.
+The Environmental Improvement Programme funds and delivers schemes that make a lasting and noticeable improvement to local streets and neighbourhoods.